xturavaina/nacento-connector/README.md

 This module includes an uninstall script that cleans up its database schema.
 To trigger it, use Magento's `module:uninstall` command with the `--remove-data` flag.
 This command will:
 1. Execute the uninstall script to drop the database table.
 2. Remove the module's code.
-3. Check if the nacento.gallery.process queue and exchange are empty.
+3. Check if the nacento.media-gallery.sync.sku queue and exchange are empty.
-4. If empty queue is confirmed, nacento.gallery.process and the exchange will be deleted.
+4. If empty queue is confirmed, nacento.media-gallery.sync.sku and the exchange will be deleted.
 5. If one or more messages are found, the script will abort the process and manual cleanup should be executed.
 6. Finally, update the `composer.json` and `composer.lock` files.